Plumsail/documents-docs/source/user-guide/processes/examples/create-excel-and-pdf-documents-from-plumsail-forms.rst

-How to create Excel and PDF documents from Plumsail Forms in Power Automate (Microsoft Flow) and Azure Logic Apps
+How to create Excel and PDF documents from Plumsail Forms in Microsoft Flow and Azure Logic Apps
 =================================================================================================================

 This article describes how to create PDF documents from an XLSX template on `Plumsail Forms <https://plumsail.com/forms/>`_ submission with the help of `Processes <../../../user-guide/processes/index.html>`_ in Power Automate (MS Flow).
 It may help you to automize the generation of documents like applications, requests, orders, etc., in your company.